ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-archi-overview.md

 * At least one workload cluster that includes four or more ESXi™ hosts
 * vSAN™ and NSX-T™
 * A management cluster of four ESXi hosts
-* An edge services cluster of two ESXi hosts or a physical FortiGate appliance
+* An edge services cluster of two ESXi hosts or a physical FortiGate® appliance

 ## Management cluster
 {: #vrw-archi-overview-management}